effectfully-ou/haskell-challenges/h4-largest-powers/README.md

 This is a challenge to solve with Haskell.
 Check out the [readme of the whole project](../README.md) first if you haven't already.

-**You're encouraged to post a solution to the challenge, but please refrain from doing so within 24 hours (give or take a few hours) after the challenge gets published, so that more people are motivated to participate.
-When you post a solution please do that via a link rather than inline code in order not to spoil the fun for others.**

 Consider a function `largestPower n m` that finds the largest `p` such that `n^p` is an exact divisor of `m` via straightforward iterated division:

 ```haskell